geololll/VyperHub/README.md

 - Certificates: Offering certificates necessary for signing and installing sideloaded apps securely.

-- Scripthubs: Access to scripts and tools that enhance the sideloading experience.
+- Scripthub: A gui with hundreds of script on it to enhance gameplay.

 - YouTube/Tutorials: Video tutorials explaining various aspects of sideloading and troubleshooting tips.

-- DNS Services: Assistance with configuring DNS settings to optimize sideloading performance.
+- DNS Services: We give people the most best, reccomended DNS's to help them sideload.

-- Script Discord Server: A Discord community where users can discuss scripts, share tips, and get support.
+- Scripts Discord Server: A Discord community where users can share scripts, and find scripts.

-- Private Certificates: Sales of private certificates for users who require additional security and customization.
+- Private Certificates: Sales of private certificates for users who dont want to wait for a working certificate.

 - Additional Services: Other services and resources aimed at simplifying and improving the sideloading process.